naheeda78/HR--Analytics-Dashboard/README.md

 ### 5. Performance Feedback and Goal Alignment:
 Establish regular performance feedback processes to provide employees with constructive feedback and help them align their goals with organizational objectives.
 Encourage open dialogue, set clear expectations, and provide opportunities for professional growth based on individual aspirations.

+# Conclusion:
+The HR Analytics Dashboard provides a data-driven approach to identifying attrition trends and workforce challenges.
+By implementing the insights gained, organizations can enhance employee retention and optimize HR strategies effectively.